2020 Democratic race is wide open in Iowa as caucuses near

 For two decades, Iowa has had a solid record of backing the ultimate Democratic nominee.
 A clear victory in its caucuses next month could set the tone for the races that follow in New Hampshire, Nevada and South Carolina.

 But an inconclusive result or one in which several candidates are bunched together near the top could preview a long, brutal fight ahead.
-Some Democrats fear the question of a nominee might not be resolved until the party convenes in Milwaukee this summer to formally declare its candidate to take on President Donald Trump.
+Some Democrats fear the nominee might not be determined until the party convenes in Milwaukee this summer to formally declare its candidate to take on President Donald Trump.

 The unusually fluid dynamic raises the stakes for the leading candidates heading into Tuesday’s debate, which will be the final televised gathering for the White House hopefuls before the caucuses.
 Their closing arguments in Iowa could be complicated by Trump’s impeachment trial, which would require senators in the race to return to Washington.
-And the fallout from Trump’s surprise decision to launch a strike last week to kill a top Iranian general could steal attention that would otherwise center on the presidential race.
+And the fallout from Trump’s surprise decision to launch a strike last week to kill a top Iranian general could steal attention from the candidates.

 It’s against that backdrop that candidates must win over people like Barb Cameron, a 76-year-old who attended a recent Warren event in the river town of Burlington.